martellab-sri/MinimalPlugin/README.md

 <h1 align="center">Test Plugin</h1>
-This is minimal code for a Sedeen plugin.
+This is the minimal code for a Sedeen plugin.
+Use CMake to configure the build.
+Visual Studio or another build system can be used to compile the generated project.
+Note that the project must be compiled in Release mode to be used as a plugin in a Sedeen Viewer installation.
+Build the INSTALL target to copy the .dll and .info file to the plugins directory of the Sedeen Viewer.

 ## Authors
 testPlugin was developed by **Michael Schumaker**, Martel lab at Sunnybrook Research Institute (SRI).